bslevin/BattleShipCIProject3/README.md

 # Bugs
-  - Code was orriginaly commited and pushed in another repository.[BattleShip2.0](https://github.com/bslevin/BattleShip2.0/commits/main)
+  - Code was orriginaly commited and pushed through VSCode on mac in another repository.[BattleShip2.0](https://github.com/bslevin/BattleShip2.0/commits/main)
       - When loading it into Heroku an apple.error came back.
       - I then subsequently copied and pasted the code to this repository using gitpod.
       - In this version most commits are for the read me.